HamstringAssassin/Blog/_posts/2017-04-10-Beef-Stir-Fry.markdown

 layout: post
 title:  "Thai Beef Stir Fry"
 date:   2017-04-10 20:56:00
-categories: jekyll update
+categories:
 image: http://placehold.it/300x300

 about:
 - A simple, quick thai beef stir fry.
 The veg here can be substituted or added to depending on what you have lying around or what you prefer.

 steps:
  - Fry the beef, ginger, chilli and coriander together